apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Number or name of the port to access on the pods targeted by the service.
-Number must be in the range 1 to 65535.
-Name must be an IANA_SVC_NAME.
-If this is a string, it will be looked up as a named port in the target Pod&rsquo;s container ports.
-If this is not specified, the value of the &lsquo;port&rsquo; field is used (an identity map).
-This field is ignored for services with clusterIP=None, and should be omitted or set equal to the &lsquo;port&rsquo; field.
+<p>Number or name of the port to access on the pods targeted by the service.<br />Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.<br />If this is a string, it will be looked up as a named port in the<br />target Pod&rsquo;s container ports.
+If this is not specified, the value<br />of the &lsquo;port&rsquo; field is used (an identity map).<br />This field is ignored for services with clusterIP=None, and should be<br />omitted or set equal to the &lsquo;port&rsquo; field.<br />More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service">https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service</a></p><br />
-More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service">https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service</a></p>
 </td>
 </tr>
 </tbody>